scarborough-courtney/ohimanual/tutorials/explore_global_results.md

 ## Histogram

-For example, if the **Output Score > Fisheries > score** sub-goal is selected, the histogram shows the distribution of fisheries scores as the number of observations per value bin (white bars):
+For example, if the **Output Score > Fisheries > score** sub-goal is selected, the histogram shows the frequency of each fisheries score:

 ![](./fig/histogram_view.png)